Red River campaign: The campaign

-Major-General William B. Franklin, commanding the advance divisions of Banks's Army of the Gulf, began his march from southern Louisiana on March 10.
-Meanwhile, A. J. Smith and his two corps traveled via boat from Vicksburg down to Simmesport.
-After an all-night march, Smith's men surprised and captured Fort de Russy on the Red River on March 14, capturing 317 Confederate prisoners and the only heavy guns available to the Confederates.
+Major General William B. Franklin, commanding the advance divisions of Banks' Army of the Gulf, began his march from southern Louisiana on March 10.
+Meanwhile, A. J. Smith and his two corps detachments traveled via boat from Vicksburg down to Simmesport.
+After an all-night march, Smith's men surprised and captured Fort DeRussy on the Red River on March 14, capturing 317 Confederate prisoners and the only heavy guns available to the Confederates.
 This signaled the beginning of the expedition.
 Admiral Porter was then able to remove a giant raft blocking the river without much difficulty.
 Taylor was forced to retreat, abandoning Alexandria, and ceding south and central Louisiana to the Union forces.

-A. J. Smith's force arrived at Alexandria on March 20, 1864, intending to rendezvous with Banks's forces, under the immediate command of Franklin.
+A. J. Smith's force arrived at Alexandria on March 20, 1864, intending to rendezvous with Banks' forces, under the immediate command of Franklin.
 However, Franklin did not arrive at Alexandria until March 25, 1864, and Banks himself, travelling separately from his troops, did not arrive at Alexandria until March 26, 1864.
 Banks' failure to arrive in a timely manner for his rendezvous with Smith was the first of many logistical miscues that caused much acrimony between Banks and his subordinates during the expedition.
-While he waited for Banks to arrive, Smith sent Brigadier-General Joseph A. Mower on a successful mission to capture much of Taylor's cavalry and his outpost upriver from Alexandria at the Battle of Henderson's Hill on March 21.
+While he waited for Banks to arrive, Smith sent Brigadier General Joseph A. Mower on a successful mission to capture much of Taylor's cavalry and his outpost upriver from Alexandria at the Battle of Henderson's Hill on March 21.
 Nearly 250 Confederates and a four-gun artillery battery were captured without a shot being fired.

 When he arrived at Alexandria, Banks found an important message waiting for him.
-Two weeks earlier, on March 12, 1864, Lieutenant-General Ulysses S. Grant had been named General-in-Chief of the Armies of the United States, replacing Halleck.
+Two weeks earlier, on March 12, 1864, Lieutenant General Ulysses S. Grant had been named General-in-Chief of the Armies of the United States, replacing Halleck.
 In Grant's message, he told Banks it was "important that Shreveport be taken as soon as possible," because A. J. Smith's command must be returned to Sherman by the middle of April, "even if it leads to the abandonment of the main object of your expedition."